MDMN3/rainbow-bot-free/README.md

 # rainbow-bot-free
-Free version of bot Colorful#6778
+Free version of the bot Colorful#6778